 Family Violence & Family Law

-People leaving an abusive or violent relationship face unique challenges when trying to resolve family law issues.
-There are some family law processes and orders that may help individuals dealing with family violence.
-Family violence can also impact other decisions a couple must make when they separate including decisions about parenting, spousal support, family property and whether to resolve their issues by agreement.
+People leaving an abusive relationship face unique challenges when trying to resolve family law issues.
+There are some family law processes and orders that may help those dealing with family violence.
+Family violence can also impact other decisions a couple must make when they separate including decisions about:

 Coordination of Court Proceedings

-When making decisions in family law cases the courts consider if there have been orders, proceedings or agreements involving the parties and/or their children that could indicate that there has been family violence.
-The court will consider if there has been a:
+When making decisions in family law cases, the court will consider other matters that could indicate that there has been family violence.
+This could include a:

 - civil protection order or proceeding